TonioGela/blog/content/just.en/index.md

 </details>

-As you can see just **shows the command** that is about to run before running it, while we can't say the same for global or used defined `alias`es in various shells (unless using something like `set -x` for bash).
-If you want to suppress this behaviour you can put a `@` in front of the command to hide.
+As you can see, just **shows the command** that is about to run before running it, while we can't say the same for global or user-defined `alias`es in various shells (unless using something like `set -x` for bash).
+If you want to suppress this behaviour, you can put a `@` in front of the command to hide.

 ```make
 hello-world: